 Overall, it is a great choice because responsive design streamlines website management and optimization across all devices.

-2. How Responsive Design Works on All Screen Sizes
+2. How Responsive Web Design Works on All Screen Sizes

 You want to make sure that your website loads correctly on any screen size.
 Let’s take a look at the Google recommended responsive design and how it provides optimal viewing on multiple devices.